nup002/Mathboard/docs/modes.md

 </style>

 > [!TIP]
-> You can always get Mathpad back to Plaintext mode by pressing the MODE key for one second.
+> You can always get Mathpad back to Plaintext mode by holding down the MODE key for one second.
 >

 ## Microsoft Office Equation Editor mode
 **Set Microsoft Office mode by clicking the MODE key until it lights orange.**

+In this mode, Mathpad will type codes that works specifically with the equation editor that is built into many Microsoft Office applications, such as Word.

 ## LibreOffice Equation Editor mode